-Staffline Group plc ("the Company") is an AIM-listed company and is committed to maintaining the highest standards of corporate governance throughout its operations and ensuring that all of its activities are conducted transparently, ethically and efficiently.
+Staffline Group PLC ("the Company") is an AIM-listed company and is committed to maintaining the highest standards of corporate governance throughout its operations and ensuring that all of its activities are conducted transparently, ethically and efficiently.
 The Company believes that scrutinising all aspects of its business and reflecting, analysing and improving its procedures will result in its continued success and improve shareholder value.

 In compliance with the AIM Rules for Companies, the Company has chosen to comply with the Quoted Companies Alliance Corporate Governance Guidelines for Small and Mid-Size Quoted Companies ("the QCA Code" or "the Code").
-An updated version of the Code was published in November 2023 with companies expected to reflect the amended requirements in any disclosures made after 1 April 2024.
-However, Staffline already substantially complies with these amended requirements and has therefore chosen to report against these requirements.
+An updated version of the Code was published in November 2023 with companies expected to reflect the amended requirements in any disclosures made in relation to financial years commencing on or after 1 April 2024.
+However, Staffline already substantially complies with these amended requirements and has therefore chosen to report against these requirements in respect of the year to 31 December 2024.